robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 ## Describing filters

 Frankie's program uses "filters" to select a subset of his input data matching a criteria.
+For example, a filter could select all products in the luxury category with a price below $50.

 For documentation he wants to associate each filter function with a plain-English description of what the function does.
 He wants to use these descriptions in his program's `--list-filters` command, like this:

 ```
 $ python3 filter.py --list-filters